 How does one pick a flash array?

-On the other hand, if you would prefer an Enterprise architecture that can serve as the cornerstone of your datacenter for almost any workload and protocol, offers rich data management functionality and tight application integration, insane scalability and offers the most features (reliably) compared to any other platform – then the FAS line running Clustered Data ONTAP is the only possible answer.
+On the other hand, if you would prefer an Enterprise architecture that can serve as the cornerstone of your datacenter for almost any workload and protocol, offers rich data management functionality and tight application integration, insane scalability, non-disruptive everything and offers the most features (reliably) compared to any other platform – then the FAS line running Clustered Data ONTAP is the only possible answer.